carpentries-incubator/pangenomics/_episodes/06-Anvio.md

 ~~~
 {: .language-bash}

-In order to better organize our Anvi'o results, create a new directory named `genome-db` that will be used to storage the genome database needed for the Anvi'o pangenome worflow
+In order to better organize our Anvi'o results, create a new directory named `genome-db` that will be used to store the genome database needed for the Anvi'o pangenome worflow
 ~~~
 mkdir genome-db
 ~~~